jls/nightwatch-html-reporter/README.md

 		is unique by appending a timestamp to the end. */
 	uniqueFilename: false,

+	/* Boolean.
+If true we append the last suite name to the report filename. */
+	separateReportPerSuite: false,

 	/* The theme that will be used to generate the html report.
 		This should match a directory under the lib/themes directory. */
 	themeName: 'default',